munyiwamicha/thingsboard-telemetry-controller/README.md

-# thingsboard telemetry controller API
+# Thingsboard Telemetry Controller API

 This is a python program to communicate with thingsboard telemetry controller API.
 User can get list of variables published on a thingsboard telemetry with their value.
 Historical data can be saved in CSV or XLS file.